- About Us

 Watershed and Invasive Species Education Program

 High School Media Contest!
-High school student are invited to create a poster or animated media that conveys the message:Dont Let it Loose!
+High school students and teachers are invited to create a poster or animated media that conveys the message:Dont Let it Loose!
 Students can win up to $500 in prize money.
 The WISE program is co-sponsoring the program along with the Oregon Invasive Species Council.
 See the Media Contest Website to learn more.

 About WISE: Addressing Emerging Issues through STEM and Stewardship